RamyHakam/multi_tenancy_bundle/README.md

 # Doctrine Db Switcher Bundle

-Doctrine db switcher bundle os an easy way to support multi-tenant databases in your symfony application, Which is very helpful to extend doctrine to manage multiple databases with one doctrine entity manager where you can switch between all of them in Runtime
+Doctrine db switcher bundle is an easy way to support multi-tenant databases in your symfony application, Which is a very helpful to extend doctrine to manage multiple databases with one doctrine entity manager where you can switch between all of them in the Runtime

  ##### This bundle provides this list of features :

-  - Switch between tenant databases on runtime easily by dispatch  an event.
+  - Switch between the tenant databases on  the runtime easily by dispatch an event.
-  - Supporting different entities mapping for main and tenant entities.
+  - Supporting different entities mapping for  the main and tenant entities.
   - Provide custom extended doctrine commands to manage tenant databases independently.
-  - Generate and run migrations independently of your main database.
+  - Generate and run migrations independently from your main database.
   - Execute bulk migrations for all tenants dbs with one command (soon).
   - Create and prepare tenant database if not exist